 Crab cakes on a plate with a sprinkle of dill on top.

-To me, the best crab cakes are the Maryland-style Crab Cakes with very little filler.
+To me, the best Pan Seared Crab Cakes are the Maryland-style version, with very little filler.
 They are primarily made of big chunks of crab meat, with just a little bit of crumb, egg, and seasoning to hold them together and enhance the flavor of the crab.

 Two maryland crab cakes on a plate with a side of tar tar sauce.